simon-r-watson/SophosCentral/Examples/Azure Key Vault Example.md

 ### Install and configure the modules

-Install and configure the module as below, and then use the connection steps from above.
+Install and configure the module as below

 ``` powershell
 #Install/Update the required modules